 There should be processes to link identities of raw materials to those of finished product.
 When value additions are done for a product during further processing, the new product should have a different identifier.
 A traceability lot code is assigned to each stock lot of a product which arrives at the processing facility.

 Product and process properties must be recorded through time stamping and linked to identifiers.
 It is also important that this data is accessible and shared.
 The group of products need to be defined to limit the scope of a product recall.
 Traceability depends on assigning identifiers to units and recording their attributes.
+Accurate and up to date records should be maintained at every stage in the supply chain.
+This should include the information on product’s origin, its movement throughout the supply chain and the processing and packaging steps involved.

-Standard operating Procedures for product identification and Traceability has to be mandatorily followed.
+Standard operating Procedures for product identification and traceability has to be mandatorily followed.
 This allows for complete and up to date histories of all products that have moved from the source to destination in a food chain.
 All the components need to undergo quality checks at each stage of the cycle to adhere to standards and should be documented electronically.

 Labelling of food products is also an important tool for both consumers and the other stakeholders in the chain.

 Traceability is also enabled by standards like GS1 standards and Barcode and RFID technologies.
 QR codes carry more data than any of these traditional barcodes.
+Blockchain technology helps in automated data collection and thereby assure data accuracy and security.

 Cloud based software solutions give a risk-based approach in processing quality in traceability systems.
 Blockchain solutions capture data in real-time on a single platform in immutable and decentralized ledgers to build a robust traceability system.
 Track and Trace systems leveraging blockchain technologies helps to increase supply chain management and enable end to end visibility in food supply chains.